-Raku pottery mainly uses a high fire type of clay with grog to help withstand thermal shock.
+Raku pottery can use a low, mid, or high-fire clay body with a good amount of grog to help withstand thermal shock.
 Raku uses a low-firing process that does not vitrify the clay.
-The clay is bisque fired to cone 04 and fired again to cone 06, making traditional raku ceramics Not Food Safe.
-The clay would need to be properly glazed on the inside with a low fire food safe glaze.
+The clay is bisque-fired to cone 04, 05, or 06 and fired again in a Raku Kiln to a temperature of 1,800°F (982°C), making traditional raku ceramics Not Food Safe.

-For more detailed information on Raku firing, check out this article on Raku Pottery.
+For more detailed information on the Raku process, check out my step-by-step article on How to Make Raku Pottery.

 Is Burnished Pottery Food Safe?

-Burnished pottery is a glaze alternative.
+Burnished pottery is an alternative to glazing.
 The clay has been polished to create a smooth, shiny surface.
 It is often used to create a more decorative finish on pottery.

 Burnished pottery is Not food safe unless the clay can be fired to vitrify.
 Mid fire cone 6 – 2232℉ (1222℃) or High fire Cone 10 2345℉ (1285℃) or higher.
 The resulting pottery will be vitrified and non-porous.
 This means that it will be completely waterproof and can be used for food and drink without worry.